Get permission to drive in another country if you’re taking your own vehicle abroad or hiring one.

 If you got your licence in Northern Ireland, you’ll need to show the rental company your paper counterpart instead.

 Step 5 Check the rules for the country you're travelling to

 The rules for driving may be different in the country you're going to.
 For example, drink-driving rules might be different or you might need to carry extra equipment in your car.

 - Check if you need to display a country sticker on your vehicle

-- Check the travel advice for countries outside Europe
+- Check the travel advice for all countries

 When you have your documents, insurance and any extra equipment you need you can drive abroad.